aerospike/aerospike-vector-search-examples/README.md

 ## Sample Applications
 This repo contains sample apps for utilizing Aerospike Vector Search.
-All of the current these are all written in Python.
-A brief description of example is below.
+All of the current apps are written in Python.
+The available apps are:

 * [Basic Search](./basic-search/README.md) - This is a simple application used to showcase the Python client.
 * [Quote Search](./quote-semantic-search/) - This is a semantic text search that includes a small dataset of quotes.